tbirkandan/SageNP/README.md

 * We will use the Metric signature: (- + + +)

 * For the null-tetrad vector names, the ref. book uses (k,l,m,mbar).
 However, in the code we will use (l,n,m,mbar) like the rest of the literature.
-Therefore one should set k->l, l->n in the ref. book
+Therefore, one should set k->l, l->n in the ref. book

 - Products of the vectors are given by: l*n = -1, m*mbar = 1, all others zero.